-There is a further argument supporting the thesis that the production of relatively invariable speech units is controlled by motor programs.
-Based on the results of aphasia research, Engelkamp and Rummer (1999) have proposed a psycholinguistic model in which a word is represented in the brain in two different ways: as an acoustic word form and as a ‘speaking program’, that is a motor program controlling the production of the word.
+A further argument for the thesis that motor programs control the production of relatively invariable speech units comes from Engelkamp and Rummer (1999).
+Based upon the results of aphasia research, they proposed a psycholinguistic model in which a word is represented in the brain in two different ways: as an acoustic word form and as a ‘speaking program’, a motor program controlling the production of the word.
 Figure 2 shows the relationship of acoustic word forms and speaking programs to concepts.

 Figure 2: Acoustic word forms (= auditory memories/imageries of what words sound like) and speaking programs (= motor routines for the production of words).
 Only relationships within the brain are depicted (compare Fig. 4).